Matt3141592/squaredle/README.md

 MAX does not affect v2 as much but still helps as less words are loaded into the trie.

-Can use a larger dictionary by following the execution command with any argument e.g. ./program hello
+NWL dictionary is used by default but other dictionaries can be used by changing the number of arguments.